laravel/docs/mail.md

         return new App\Mail\InvoicePaid($invoice);
     });

-> {note} If you use [inline attachements](#inline-attachments) please note that these cannot be rendered as they use a CID embedded image which only renders in an actual email.
+> {note} [Inline attachements](#inline-attachments) will not be rendered when a mailable is previewed in your browser.
+To preview these mailables, you should send them to an email testing application such as [MailHog](https://github.com/mailhog/MailHog) or [HELO](https://usehelo.com).

 <a name="localizing-mailables"></a>
 ## Localizing Mailables